-Comparison of our Flexitouch System with Pneumatic Compression Devices
+Comparison of our Flexitouch System with Simple Pneumatic Compression Devices

-A prospective, randomized controlled study published in Supportive Care in Cancer demonstrated that our Flexitouch system provides better clinical outcomes as compared to those achieved with a basic pneumatic compression device for home-based treatment of breast cancer-related lymphedema.
+A prospective, randomized controlled trial published in Supportive Care in Cancer demonstrated that our Flexitouch system provides better clinical outcomes as compared to those achieved with a simple pneumatic compression device for home-based treatment of breast cancer-related lymphedema.
 The study was conducted in the United States and involved 36 patients.
-This number of participants in the study is considered to be a small sample size and a limitation of the study.
-The patients were randomized to our Flexitouch system or a basic pneumatic compression device used for home treatment of one-hour per day for 12 weeks.
-The basic pneumatic compression device used in the study was a Bio Compression 2004 Sequential Circulator pneumatic compression device.
-The primary objective of the study was to determine whether our Flexitouch system provides better outcomes, as measured by arm edema and tissue water reductions, compared to a basic pneumatic compression device in patients with arm lymphedema.
-The study does not reflect a comparison of our Flexitouch system to a product that is billed under the same HCPCS Code as our Flexitouch system.
+The number of participants in this study is considered to be a small sample size and a limitation of the study.
+However, it is one of the only published randomized controlled trials comparing PCDs, and we believe is currently the only published study of PCDs that reported comprehensively on adverse events.
+The patients were randomized to our Flexitouch system or a simple pneumatic compression device used for home treatment of one-hour per day for 12 weeks.
+The simple pneumatic compression device used in the study was to determine whether our Flexitouch system provides better outcomes, as measured by arm edema and tissue water reductions, compared to a simple pneumatic compression device in patients with arm lymphedema.
+The study does not reflect a comparison of our Flexitouch system to a product that is billed under the same Healthcare Common Procedure Coding System, or HCPCS, Code as our Flexitouch system.

 Thirty-six patients with unilateral upper extremity lymphedema with at least 5% arm edema volume at the time of enrollment completed treatments over the 12-week period, with 26 patients being evaluated for edema volume change and 28 patients being evaluated for changes in arm tissue water content.
 Arm edema volumes were determined from arm girth measurements and suitable model calculations, and tissue water was determined based on measurements of the arm tissue.
-The patients were randomized into two groups of 18 patients each, with one group receiving treatment with our Flexitouch system and the other group receiving treatment using a basic pneumatic compression device.
-The group using our Flexitouch system experienced an average reduction in edema of 29% compared to a 16% increase in the group using a basic pneumatic compression device.
+The patients were randomized into two groups of 18 patients each, with one group receiving treatment with our Flexitouch system and the other group receiving treatment using a simple pneumatic compression device.
+The group using our Flexitouch system experienced an average reduction in edema of 29% compared to a 16% increase in the group using a simple pneumatic compression device.